jackvandrunen/enclave/README.md

 1: Available.
 The human at the other end of the node is at the computer and is willing to chat.

 2: Idle/Away.
 The human is not at the computer right now.
-An away status update should probably be accompanied by a `status-message` (described below) to indicate reasons and estimated time of return, but that is a human issue, not a protocol one.

 3: Busy.
 The human does not wish to be disturbed and should not be expected to answer a message.
-A `status-message` should accompany this as well.

 ---